krzysztofkarolak/blynk-external-data/README.md

 ## Deploying to Heroku

-This app was intended to work on Heroku service.
+This app was intended to work in Heroku or GCP CloudFunction.
 You can easily deploy it to Heroku instance:

 ```sh
 $ heroku create